tianyuG/celestial-garden/OSC_MESSAGES.md

 **WARNING**: `/pod[ID]/ident` is blocking.
 This means the pod will not function for five seconds (until the identification process is complete).

-**Intended Behaviour**: Visually, the corresponding pod will blink on and off in magenta every 500 milliseconds for five times so that it can be located.
+**Visual Behaviour**: The corresponding pod will blink on and off in magenta every 500 milliseconds for five times so that it can be located.